JULIELab/java-stdio-ipc/README.md

 For information on how to use the library and what settings exist, please refer to the JavaDoc given at the objects and methods.

+For some simple examples, consult the tests.
+They use some Python scripts to communicate with.